MaskRay/ccls/README.md

 probably want to increase the number of indexers that run from 7 to 40 or 50, depending on how many cores are on your CPUs.

+If you run into issues, you can view debug output by running the (`F1`) `View: Toggle Output` command and opening the `cquery` output section.

 ## Project setup

 ### compile_commands.json (Best)